Home » Electrical Engineering » Different Types Of Resistor Explained With Symbols [PDF]

 4) Thermal Stability:

-Thermal stability indicates the stability in the resistance value to a maximum specified temperature. or It is the ability of a resistor to maintain the same resistance value with variation in temperature.
+Thermal stability indicates the stability in the resistance value to a maximum specified temperature or a resistor can maintain the same resistance value with temperature variation.

 Based on their operation following are the types of resistor: